-They had three children -- James Howard Crabtree, Dorothy Florence Elliott Baxter and Jean Yoder Mantho Kennedy.
+They had three children -- James Howard Crabtree, Dorothy Florence Elliott Baxter and Jeanne Yoder Mantho Kennedy.

 They made their home at 803 Elizabeth Street in Minerva.
 Jacob was a member of the Methodist Church in Minerva, and Loraine belonged to the First Christian Church.
 He was a member of the Brotherhood of Railway Trainmen and the local order of Eagles.
 Loraine was active with the Ladies Auxiliary of the Brotherhood of Railway Trainmen.

 Having suffered a heart attack in about 1960, Jacob suffered another attack at the railroad office, and died at the age of 65, "shortly after completing the day's run," said the Minerva Leader.
 His passing occurred on Dec.
 21, 1961.
 Rev. Arthur Poll officiated at the funeral service, followed by interment in East Lawn Cemetery in Minerva.
 His obituary also was published in the Connellsville Daily Courier.